 The nasal bones are the most frequently fractured facial bones because of their central location and protrusion.
 Depending on the mechanism of injury, fractures of the maxilla, orbit, or cribriform plate and injury to the nasolacrimal ducts may also occur.

 Facial trauma resulting in epistaxis may indicate a nasal fracture.
 Other symptoms and signs include obvious or subtle nasal deformity, swelling, point tenderness, crepitus, and instability.
 Lacerations, ecchymosis (nasal and periorbital), septal deviation, and nasal obstruction may be present.
 Septal hematoma appears as a purplish bulge on the septum.
-CSF rhinorrhea appears as clear drainage but may be mixed with blood, making it difficult to identify.
+Cerebrospinal fluid (CSF) rhinorrhea appears as clear drainage but may be mixed with blood, making it difficult to identify.

 A blunt elevator is passed through the nares and placed under the depressed nasal bone, which is lifted anteriorly and laterally while pressure is applied to the other side of the nose to bring the nasal dorsum to the midline.
 The nose may be stabilized with internal packing (consisting of antibiotic-impregnated strip gauze, silicone elastomer sponges, or similar products) placed high within the nasal vestibule, as well as with external splinting.
 Internal packing is left in place for 4 to 7 days; external splinting is left for 7 to 14 days.
-Antibiotic prophylaxis effective against staphylococci is required for the duration of nasal packing, to decrease the risk of toxic shock syndrome Toxic Shock Syndrome (TSS) Toxic shock syndrome is caused by staphylococcal or streptococcal exotoxins.
+Antibiotic prophylaxis effective against staphylococci is required for the duration of nasal packing to decrease the risk of toxic shock syndrome Toxic Shock Syndrome (TSS) Toxic shock syndrome is caused by staphylococcal or streptococcal exotoxins.
 Manifestations include high fever, hypotension, diffuse erythematous rash, and multiple organ dysfunction, which... read more .

 Cartilaginous injuries often do not require reduction.
 In the rare circumstance that a deformity persists after swelling subsides, a reduction and splinting after a local anesthetic is given are usually sufficient.